hfish063/saleco/README.md

 2. Install required dependencies using `pip install -r requirements.txt`

-3. Create `.env` with MySQL connection information
+3. Create `.env` with MySQL connection information (See .env.example for the required variables)

 4. Start the backend with `fastapi dev`.
 Will establish connection with database from credentials in `.env`